Your rear end may be trying to tell you something important about your ability to get more writing done—but you need to stop for a moment and listen.

 The article contains a collection of bad-news headlines from several related studies about what happens to writers sitting in chairs behind desks for hours and hours.

-Here’s one that’s especially sobering: The American Cancer Society tracked the health of 123,000 Americans between 1992 and 2006, finding that:
+Here’s one that’s especially sobering: The American Cancer Society tracked the health of 123,000 Americans for more than a decade, finding that:

 - The men in the study who spent six hours or more per day of their leisure time sitting had an overall death rate that was about 20 percent higher than the men who sat for three hours or less.